pushpinderSekhon10/2Serious/README.md

 `2Serious` is an action-packed game where you traverse through three distinct levels, battling zombie enemies to reclaim the land.
 Here's how to get started:

-1. **Starting the Game**: After launching the game, you’ll be greeted with the main menu.
-From here, you can start your journey, adjust settings, or explore other options.
+1. **Starting the Game**: After launching `2Serious`, you will jump straight into the game without encountering a main menu.
+You'll have to delete the enemies presented at each level.
+The enemies will get increasingly more difficult as you travel up the map.

+2. **Game Controls**:
-2. **Gameplay**: Use the AWSD keys or the arrow keys to move backward and side to side.
-Fight off zombies and progress through the levels to take back the land.
+   - Movement: Use the AWSD keys or arrow keys to move forward, backward, left, and right.
-3. **Market and Upgrades**: Points earned from defeating zombies can be used in the market to purchase better armor and machinery, increasing your survival odds and combat effectiveness.
-4. **Winning the Game**: To win, successfully conquer all three levels and eliminate the zombie threat.
-Strategy and the effective use of your earned points are key to your success.
+   - Combat: Press 'E' to use your sword and 'F' to defend against attacks.
+   - Marketplace Access: Click the 'Enter/Return' button on your computer to access the marketplace.
+Here, you will be prompted with two options: to either have a health increase (press 1) or to have a damage increase (press 2).
+You can collect coins to redeem these benefits all across the map.

+3. **Respawn Mechanism**: If you die during the game, you can respawn by clicking 'R' and you will return to the spot you started.

+4. **Collectibles and Upgrades**: Keep an eye out for scattered coins across the map.
+These coins can be redeemed at the marketplace for beneficial upgrades, enhancing your chances of survival against the relentless undead horde.

+`2Serious` offers an immersive gaming experience filled with adrenaline-pumping action and strategic decision-making.
+Will you rise to the challenge and reclaim the kingdom, or will the darkness prevail?
+The fate of 2Serious lies in your hands.

 ## Contributing